Grab the Metering Modes Guide

 Another way to use hard light creatively is to look for rainbow light patterns.
 These form when light moves through a coloured transparent surface such as stained glass windows and other coloured glass.

-Kailey created this “rainbow mask” effect by placing a glass prism in front of window light.
-She adjusted it’s position until the coloured light patterns it created fell onto her son’s face in a manner she was happy with.
+Kailey created this rainbow mask effect by placing a glass prism in front of the window light.
+She adjusted its position until the coloured light patterns it created fell onto her son’s face in a way she was happy with.

 Another way to create your own rainbow reflections is by holding a CD (remember those?!) and angling it in different ways to refract the light and watch rainbow light patterns appear as it reflects off nearby surfaces.

 The light pocket found here is beautiful and dramatic.
-In these instances, expose for the subject.
+In these instances, expose the subject.

 If you’ve found the light before your subject, get your settings ready before bringing them in.
 Put your hand into the spotlight and meter for it, then bring your subject in so you’re ready to shoot immediately.